Last Updated: February 2026

 Result?

-Before we dive into our case study, let's identify LinkedIn bad profiles.
-These are the mistakes I see constantly – even from otherwise brilliant professionals.
+Before we dive into our case study, let's identify what makes the worst LinkedIn profiles – the kind that get ignored by recruiters.
+These are the LinkedIn profile red flags I see constantly – even from otherwise brilliant professionals.

 Your headline isn't working if it's: